yh-raphael/Parallel-Distributed-Computing/homework3/README.md

 => The answer is 25.000000 in floating number

-Thank you for your reading :)
+Thanks for your reading :)